The Cardiff Clinic

 All women have some minor degrees of breast asymmetry be it in breast volume, nipple position or chest wall shape.
 But for a few patients, this problem can be significant to a point where finding bras to fit or undressing in front of others can lead to embarrassment.

 For some patients the shape of the breast may also cause concern, tubular breasts are a problem which becomes apparent after puberty.

-Both these problems may need a combination of surgical breast techniques to correct the balance.
+Both these problems may need a combination of surgical breast techniques, known as asymmetry correction surgery, to correct the balance.